 Motivated by arbitrage asymmetry proposed by Stambaugh et al. (2012, 2015), we examine the time series impact of investor sentiment in this section.
 Investor sentiment also manifests its impact on the stock market over time.
-During high (low) sentiment periods, overpricing (underpricing) in the stock market is more likely in general, and stocks that are prone to sentiment impacts are expected to be more significantly affected during these periods.
+During optimistic (pessimistic) sentiment periods, overpricing (underpricing) in the stock market is more likely in general, and stocks that are prone to sentiment impacts are expected to be more significantly affected during these periods.
 Stambaugh et al. (2012) show that sentiment's ability to forecast long-short return spreads primarily stems from its predictability of returns on the short leg.
 They explain that this effect arises due to arbitrage asymmetry.
 When sentiment is high, sentiment-driven noise traders exhibit a strong positive demand for many stocks; but when sentiment is low, they lack an equivalent negative demand, often due to constraints or unwillingness to engage in short selling.
-In a later research on the idiosyncratic risk puzzle, Stambaugh et al. (2015) find investor sentiment exerts a greater effect on the negative IVOL-return relation among overpriced stocks than on the positive IVOL-return relation among underpriced stocks.
+In a later research on the idiosyncratic volatility (IVOL) puzzle, Stambaugh et al. (2015) find investor sentiment exerts a greater effect on the negative IVOL-return relation among overpriced stocks than on the positive IVOL-return relation among underpriced stocks.
+Thus, in this section, we examine the implications of arbitrage asymmetry for the impact of sentiment beta on the IO-Efficiency relation (Hypothesis 2).

-When applied to our analysis on the impact of sentiment beta on the IO-Efficiency relation, the arbitrage asymmetry predicts a more pronounced weakening effect of sentiment beta following periods of low investor sentiment.
-High sentiment periods typically feature overpricing in the stock market, reflecting a market-wide phenomenon.
-In addition, by construction, the BW investor sentiment captures the prevailing market optimism or pessimism as it is based on market-wide trading proxy variables.
-Thus, we expect a universal attenuation of the IO-Efficiency relation across all five sentiment beta groups following periods of high sentiment.
-This is because the pervasive optimistic mood homogenizes the impact across stocks, diminishing the variation in IO-Efficiency relations.
-On the contrary, during periods of moderate or negative sentiment, the influence of sentiment beta becomes more discernible.
-In these scenarios, stocks with a high sentiment beta are disproportionately influenced compared to their low-sentiment-beta counterparts, due to the varied sensitivities to investor sentiment in the cross-section.
-That is, we expect that the coefficients on IO across 5 sentiment beta groups will be higher (because they are negative) following high sentiment periods, however, the difference of coefficients between low- and high-sentiment-beta groups will be more significant following low sentiment periods.
+When applied to our analysis of the impact of sentiment beta on the IO-Efficiency relation, arbitrage asymmetry predicts a more pronounced weakening effect of sentiment beta during pessimistic quarters.
+Optimistic periods typically feature market-wide overpricing, as reflected in the BW investor sentiment measure, which is constructed from market-wide trading proxy variables capturing prevailing optimism or pessimism.
+Consequently, we expect a widespread weakening of the IO-Efficiency relation across all five sentiment beta groups during optimistic quarters.
+In other words, the coefficients on institutional ownership in Equation 11 are expected to be higher (i.e., less negative) across the five sentiment beta groups during optimistic quarters, indicating a weaker impact.

+Conversely, during moderate or pessimistic quarters, the direct influence of investor sentiment diminishes, allowing sentiment beta to become more discernible.
+In these scenarios, stocks with a high sentiment beta are disproportionately affected relative to their lowsentiment-beta counterparts, due to differences in sensitivity to investor sentiment across the cross-section.
+Accordingly, we expect the coefficients on institutional ownership to be lower (i.e., more negative) across the five sentiment beta groups, with a more pronounced difference between low- and high-sentiment-beta groups during pessimistic quarters.

-To explore the investor sentiment implications, we first define the high- and low-sentiment quarters.
-High (Low) sentiment quarters are those with beginning-of-quarter BW investor sentiment levels higher (lower) than the median sentiment over the full sample from 1980Q1 to 2022Q2.
-This binary split is in line with the practices in previous literature, such as Stambaugh et al. (2015), DeVAULT et al. (2019), and Chen et al. (2021).
+To explore the investor sentiment implications, we first define the optimistic (pessimistic) sentiment quarters as those where beginning-of-quarter BW investor sentiment is above (below) the median level over the full sample from 1980Q1 to 2022Q2.
+This binary split is in line with the practices in previous literature, such as Stambaugh et al. (2015), DeVault et al. (2019), and Chen et al. (2021).
 In each subsample, we repeat the analysis of Equation 11 for five sentiment-beta groups.